zwr-04/ST-LSTM/README.md

 `run_PredictionTests` is the entrence of our task , similar to a main function.
 All function above are called by it.

 You can see more details in our code.
-If you want to cite our data or code for your research, please cite our paper as format below(wait to add).
+If you want to cite our data or code for your research, please cite our paper in format below(wait to add).